BillyDM/billydm.github.io/content/blog/audio-buffer-api.md

 }
 ```

-This creates an aliasing pointer (the same pointer appears twice within the same struct).
+This creates an aliased pointer to mutable data (the same pointer appears twice within the same struct).
 C and C++ are all hunky-dory with this, but Rust is not.

 So how do we fix it in Rust?